 Building Fund: This year we need our railings replaced and our museum washed.
 One year we needed a new roof.
 Over time, the building needs upkeep and this fund was created specifically for maintaining, with historical accuracy, the integrity of this lovely old island home.

-Visual Arts: Occasionally we work with an artist who features a limited time exhibit in our museum.
+Occasionally we work with an artist who features a limited time exhibit in our museum.
 The subject of the work is usually either focused on Ocracoke or Portsmouth Island life.
 In order to afford these special exhibits, we need funds to help offset the costs incurred by the artists setting up these exhibits.
-In 2016 we will have a photo exhibit of Portsmouth Island by photographer Peter Aaslestad.
+In 2017 we will have an exhibit of local Ocracoke Artists and their work in the Parlor Room.